Read Reviews (Avg 4.8 ★)

 It’s quite astonishing to imagine a small island of only 11 million people could elicit such extraordinary images by the mere mention of its name.
 Cuba, a country synonymous with revolution, resistance, socialism, rum and cigars, is one of the most fascinating destinations in the world.
 Despite the recent easing (and not) of tensions with the USA, its archenemy for …READ MORE

 All Chimu Adventures' clients are given the opportunity to review their trip once they return home.
 These reviews are administered by a third party and as such are unfiltered by Chimu Adventures.

 Although tourism plays a crucial role in the economy of Peru, there are often resulting adverse effects on the environment and ecosystems caused by the influx of tourists.
-Sustainable tourism and ecotourism mean conscientious and responsible travel, respect the local communities that you visit and always try to minimise your impact on the natural environment.
-Government regulations in Peru have …READ MORE
+Sustainable tourism and ecotourism mean conscientious and responsible travel.
+Conserve the environments you travel through, respect the local communities that you visit and always try to minimise your impact on the natural …READ MORE

 Regarding the geography of Peru, Peru lies on the central western coast of South America with the Pacific Ocean to its west.
 It shares borders with Ecuador and Colombia to the north, Brazil and Bolivia to the east and Chile to the south.
 It is the third largest country in South America after Brazil and Argentina and it ranks amongst the …READ MORE